 I lost 130 lbs, and I’m going to keep the first part of this very simple, as people often get confused with all the advertising.
 If you want more detailed information I have a weight loss packet along with accountability sessions and other informational sessions on my website.
+I am now an IAOTH CPD certified Nutritional Therapist.
 Click on the link to go to my packet.

 These are the three ways I’ve been able to lose fat and reshape my figure.